-7) Are you a closed cattery?
-A closed cattery means the cats in the cattery are not exposed to any cats outside of that cattery.
-This means they don’t stud their males out to other breeders, and they don’t allow their females to be breed with males outside their own cattery.
-Most closed catteries won’t even show their cats in competitions.
+7) Are you a closed cattery/breeder?
+A closed cattery/breeder means the cats in the cattery are not exposed to any cats outside of that cattery.
+This means they don’t stud their males out to other breeders, and they don’t allow their females to be bred with males outside their own cattery/home.
+Most closed catteries/breeder won’t even show their cats in competitions.
 Closed catteries would love to have their cats championed.
 However, they won’t risk their felines’ health.
-It is very important to know if the cattery is open or closed.
+It is very important to know if the cattery/home is open or closed.
 There are many infectious diseases and skin funguses passed between felines.
 Feline Leukemia, FIV, and Ringworm are just a few to mention.
 The only protection one has of purchasing a cat or kitten that has not been exposed to these contagious diseases and skin funguses is by purchasing them through a closed cattery.
-We are a closed cattery – meaning we do not stud out our males and don’t allow outside males to mate with our dams nor do we participate in competitions etc)
+(We are a closed cattery – meaning we do not stud out our males and don’t allow outside males to mate with our dams nor do we participate in competitions etc)

-8) Has your cattery been treated for ringworm within the last year?
+8) Has your cattery/home been treated for ringworm within the last year?
 If the answer is yes, then you will need to read the information below to make your own decision as to what you should do.
-(I would never purchase a kitten from a cattery that has/had ringworm)

-*RINGWORM!
-It is not a worm.
+*RINGWORM- It is not a worm!
 It is a skin fungus that spreads easily to both animals and humans.
 That is to say that it is zoonotic.
 Many cats in the show world have it.
 It is spread very quickly & effortlessly.
 Once you have it in your household, not only do you have to treat your cats and check yourself for it (yes, humans get it too), but you must sanitize the environment that you and the cats live in.
 Ringworm spores are connected to the hair follicles and skin dander.
 They fall off the animal and drop or float wherever they land.
 Ringworm spores can lie dormant for up to a year before finding a new host.
 Therefore, it can run into a cycle.
 You may clear it up and think you’re rid of it and a few months later get re-infected.
 Thus, ringworm is disastrous and extremely difficult to get rid of.
-If a breeder says he or she doesn’t have it in his/her cattery, yet treats all of the cats for it, run!
-They probably have it.
-We have never had ringworm at our cattery.
+If a breeder says he or she doesn’t have it in his/her cattery/home, yet treats all of the cats for it, They probably have it.

 9) What age do you allow your kittens to leave their mothers?
 Kittens should not leave their mothers before 7 weeks of age.
 If a breeder says any younger than 7 weeks of age, then walk away and find another breeder.
-(Kittens need to be eating both wet and dry food/drinking water on their own and using the litterbox properly.
+(Kittens need to be eating both wet and dry food/drinking water on their own, using the litter box properly and be well socialized.
 They need to be completely done with nursing off their mom.)
-I personally feel if a kitten is on its own in terms of eating both wet and dry food, drinking water, using the litterbox properly, is well socialized and is no longer nursing on it’s mom then we feel it is better the baby leave at 7-8 weeks old so it can bond with it’s new family instead of us.
-Especially if someone is spending a good deal of money on a kitten they should be able to enjoy this phase of its life as well.

 10) Are your cats caged?
-Cats do not belong in cages.
-The only time they should be caged is if they need to be separated from the other cats due to illness.
+I personally feel cats do not belong in cages.
 Cats are free roaming animals that need exercise and mental stimulation.
-Cats that are caged lose their muscle tone and ability to move properly.
+Cats that are caged can lose their muscle tone and ability to move properly.
 Eventually, they become mentally frustrated and exhibit behavior problems.
 Some of these behaviors are not using their litter box, constant meowing, scratching, or biting, being too rough with humans, extreme fear, etc. Kittens often copy the behavior of the older cats.
 Copy Cat was termed as such because cats copy each other.
 Therefore, if the adult felines exhibit this behavior, the behavior will become imprinted on the kittens who are being raised by and around them.
-We absolutely do not cage our cats and kittens.

-NEVER ever purchase from a breeder that makes you feel strange or uncomfortable about asking these questions.
+NEVER ever purchase from a breeder that makes you feel strange or uncomfortable about asking these or any questions.
 These are legitimate questions that all prospective clients should ask.
 If a breeder makes you feel uncomfortable about asking them, then he or she probably has something to hide.
-We here at Khloes Kittens welcome and encourage any and all questions at any time.
+We here at Khloe’s Kittens welcome and encourage any and all questions-between the hours of 8am-9pm.